 All three sites offer quality accommodation, catering, and activities at rates perfect for those non-profit organizations.
 Whether it is for a student conference, a charity fundraiser, or a camp for underprivileged youth, QCCC can offer you a variety of options to suit your needs.
 Our Non-Profit partners include Camp Diabetes, CANTEEN, Scripture Union and Camp Quality.

 QCCC partners with the Queensland Baptist Women’s “Anew” group to host their annual conferences, which are specially designed with the purpose of telling women that they are worthy, valuable, significant, and loved.
 QCCC Mapleton hosts 450 women annually and the more recent Tamborine version is growing into the site’s spacious facilities.
-For more information and to register, go to the She Is… website: www.anewconference.org.au
+For more information and to register, go to the Anew Conference website: www.anewconference.org.au

 QCCC hosts several Fathering Adventures camps throughout the year.
 Started by Darren Lewis, this organization’s mission is to help fathers reconnect and build stronger relationships with their children.
 For more information on their camps please go to: www.fatheringadventures.com.au

-QCCC Mapleton partners with Run Queensland to host the Blackall 100 – a 50km or 100km trek race through the Blackall Range.
-400 competitors ran the gruelling course in 2016 and in 2017 the event doubled as the Australian long-course championships.
-More information about the 2018 race will be posted on their website soon: www.blackall100.com
+QCCC Mapleton partners with Run Queensland to host the Blackall 100 – a 21 km, 50km or 100km trek race through the Blackall Range.
+900 competitors are expected to run the gruelling course in 2022.
+From 2017 the event doubled as the Australian long-course championships.
+More information about the next race will be posted on their website soon: www.runqld.com.au/blackall-100

 Every year QCCC Tamborine supports the Mount Tamborine Convention during their Easter Convention.
 Over 800 people come up to the mountain for four days of worship, biblical teaching, and Easter celebrations.
 For more information or to register please go to www.mtcc.org.au.